Rogotch/Rogotch/README.md

 </p>

 ---
-Middle Game Developer on Godot Engine.
+Game Developer on Godot Engine and Unity Engine.
 RU / ENG

 <!--
 **Rogotch/Rogotch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.